Community and Global Public Health Internship Experiences

 Esperanza Health Center

-During his internship at Esperanza Health Center, a multi-site clinic that addresses the health needs of North Philadelphia’s Hispanic community, Camden Towne ’16MPH developed online tools to track grant outcomes and produced materials such as an adapted patient engagement scale, postcards for patients, and other means for data tracking.
-His work helped identify patients with who community health staff members subsequently engaged.
+Camden Towne ’16MPH developed a series of online tools during his internship at Esperanza Health Center, a multi-site clinic that addresses the health needs of North Philadelphia’s Hispanic community.
+Towne tracked grant outcomes and produced materials such as an adapted patient engagement scale, postcards for patients, and other means for data tracking.
+His work helped identify patients with whom community health staff members subsequently engaged.